 Wear Them Out

 If you know you’re going to need to put your dog in the crate, be sure to take them for a walk and give them some quality playtime before you do so.
-Half-hour of exercise should be enough to tire them out and give them some much-needed stimulation.
+The half-hour of exercise should be enough to tire them out and give them some much-needed stimulation.

 If your dog is tired, they’ll be much more likely to want to go relax in their cozy crate instead of tearing up the house.
 It’s also very important to make sure your dog has gone to the bathroom before being put in the crate to reduce the risk of accidents.